PhilRW/reviews/content/posts/2024-03-10/index.md

 ### Durability

-It would only remain cold for a short time, and it will remain wet for a bit longer than that.
+It only remains cold for a short time, and it remains wet for a bit longer than that.
 It is adequately durable for its purpose.

 ## Conclusion

 In summation, it was refreshing and just what I needed in the moment.
-I think I'll have another one.
+I would definitely get one again.
+In fact, I think I'll have another one.
 Maybe this time with some cookies...